aimms/documentation/datalink/whatisdatalink.rst

 Understanding the structure in the source is not enough for importing and exporting data.
 We also have to understand the identifiers in the model.
+Then we can map the columns in the table to the identifiers in the model for reading and writing the data.